 Top-Up is a program that allows GI Bill participants to use the GI Bill to supplement the tuition and fees not covered by tuition assistance.
 The amount of the benefit can be equal to the difference between the total cost of a college course and the amount of Tuition Assistance that is paid by the military for the course.

-Top-up is no longer available for anyone using the Montgomery GI Bill-Selected Reserve or REAP programs..
+Top-up is not available for anyone using the Montgomery GI Bill-Selected Reserve program..

 The amount of the benefit is limited to the amount that the person would receive for the same course if regular GI Bill benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.